 An accredited investor is an individual or a corporation that is allowed to trade in securities that are not registered with any financial regulatory authority and also not available to the general public.
 To become an accredited investor, an individual or corporation needs to fulfill certain requirements like net worth, income, size of the assets, governance status, etc. These investors are generally high net worth individuals, banks, or financial institutions that do not fully need the protection of financial authority by the way of regulatory disclosure filings.

-The capital raising exercise from the general public involves a lot of cost including the cost of registering the securities with regulatory authorities like the SEC (Securities and Exchange Commission).
-To avoid this complex and costly process some companies offer their securities directly to the accredited investors.
-There is a lot of risk involved in this investment and the investors can even lose their entire investments.
+The capital raising exercise from the general public involves a lot of costs including the cost of registering the securities with regulatory authorities like the SEC (Securities and Exchange Commission).
+To avoid this complex and costly process some companies offer their securities directly to accredited investors.
+There is a lot of risks involved in this investment and the investors can even lose their entire investments.

 How to Become an Accredited Investor?